pingzing/rusty-build-light/README.md

 ### OpenVPN

- * Get profile from Confluence
+ * Visit https://confluence.futurice.com/display/usup/How+to+use+VPN to learn how to obtain a Futurice VPN certificate.
+ * Log into the VPN service as `finavia-vpn`.
+The password for this user can be found in the [password safe](https://password.futurice.com/).
+ * Transfer the `.ovpn` file to the Raspberry Pi, and place it in `/etc/openvpn`.
+ * Rename the `.ovpn` file to a `.conf`.
- * Edit your profile, and add a line that says `auth-user-pass auth.txt`.
+ * Open the new `.conf` file, and add the line `auth-user-pass auth.txt` near the top.
- * Create a file named `auth.txt` in `etc/openvpn` (note: check this, mine went into openvpn/conf.d somewhere).
+ * Create a file named `auth.txt` in `etc/openvpn`.
 Its contents should just be a.)
 Your VPN username on the first line and, b.)
 Your VPN password on the second.
+ * Go to `/etc/default`, and open the `openvpn` file.
+Uncomment (or add, if missing) a line that says `AUTOSTART="all"`.

  Done!